onymous-games/breadwinner/how_to_play.md

 Find the weak spot in the Harvester's armor and move in toward the engine.
 When you find it, spew chemicals to melt the battery and cause the Harvester to explode.
 Deactivate the Locust and Harvester and move any Crop chips the Harvester carried to the Discarded Harvest pile.

-## Sentinel
+## Soldier

 Looks something like a hovering magic wand - one end for the components and the other for a series of coils.
 Designed to move swiftly toward any bot that needs to be deactivated and deliver an electromagnetic pulse targeted at the bot's core.
-Ironically, delivering this pulse deactivates the Sentinel as well, which is why the designers have taken extra care to strip out all resources possible from the design.
+Ironically, delivering this pulse deactivates the Soldier as well, which is why the designers have taken extra care to strip out all resources possible from the design.

 ### Action

 #### Pulse

 > Notes:
-> - A Sentinel may use pulse even if it has moved this turn.
+> - A Soldier may use pulse even if it has moved this turn.
-> - A Sentinel may move onto a square with two other units if it uses pulse to bring that number down to two or less.
+> - A Soldier may move onto a square with two other units if it uses pulse to bring that number down to two or less.

 Requirements:
 - A tile with another bot

 Take aim and shoot the electromagnetic gun toward a target bot.
 If there is a rival Shield on the tile, the Pulse hits the Shield.
-Deactivate the Sentinel and an additional bot on the same tile.
+Deactivate the Soldier and an additional bot on the same tile.

 ## Shield